If there’s one saying that makes my skin crawl and ignites my feminist rage it’s “happy wife, happy life.”

-Don’t appease, placate, submit to our will because someone told you that doing so is the secret to a happy marriage.
+Don’t appease, placate, or submit to our will because someone told you that doing so is the secret to a happy marriage.
 Because it’s not.
+We want a partner.

 Yes, we end up doing things we don’t really want to do and making choices that aren’t our first choices because relationships are also about compromise.
 And it’s great to do things to please your partner even, or especially if it’s not something you would choose.